Anmol-Srivastava/voter-suppression-analysis/README.md

 ## Installation

-*Please note:*
-  - the following steps are intended for a Linux environment
+*Please note:* the following steps are intended for a Linux environment.
-  - counterparts for other environments were not part of the initial scope, and are currently unavailable
-  - SOMETHING ABOUT WHICH STEPS ARE ONE-TIME :0

 #### Clone and access the repository in a location of your choice:
 ```